 Good to drink now but also a wine that will only get better with age.

 I would be remiss if I didn’t mention their whites.
 A Chardonnay that has wonderful notes of tropical fruit with a very slight amount of oak that doesn’t detract in any way.
-A Viognier that is refreshing and floral, a Sauvignon Blanc, light citrus and all-around great drinking wine.
+A Viognier that is refreshing and floral, a Sauvignon Blanc, light citrus, and all-around great drinking wine.
 As Dan would say “chill it and kill it”.
 Their Riesling with its 1% residual sugar is fairly dry and goes perfectly with a nice fruit and cheese platter.

-Last but not least their white blend the Quartette 30% Sauvignon Blanc, 30% Chardonnay, 10% Viognier, 30% Grenache Blanc with its tropical notes and slight sweetness make it a perfect accompaniment to lightly smoked fish.
+Last but not least their white blend the Quartette 30% Sauvignon Blanc, 30% Chardonnay, 10% Viognier, 30% Grenache Blanc with its tropical notes and slight sweetness makes it a perfect accompaniment to lightly smoked fish.

 For me going to Koehler is like visiting family.
 Always inviting, has great wines and is a good time to be had by all.